Elementary High Potential Services

 Advanced reading opportunities are also available to students who demonstrate high performance in reading (based on NWEA Tests).
 Students may participate in Literature Circles including Jr. Great Books and The Classics.
 Literature circles provide individualized reading support and opportunities for students to read above their grade level and discuss projects.
 This is provided as part of Level 3 services.

-The Navigator Program is for exceptionally gifted students in 2nd through 5th grade.
+The Navigator Program is for exceptionally gifted students in grades 2-5.
 It serves a small, very unique group of learners with IQs of 145 and above.
 These students demonstrate high levels of:

 - Focus in interest areas (long attention span for age)